Coronavirus FAQ – newly admitted degree students

 The important thing is that you can show that you have in fact graduated from your Bachelor’s programme before the start of the Master’s at Lund.
 You can usually present your degree certificate after coming to Lund, if you have not received it earlier.

-I am applying for Bachelor’s studies in the second application round.
+I am applying for Bachelor’s studies.
 Due to the coronavirus, I will not be able to complete my upper secondary studies on time for the deadline to submit documents, what should I do?

 Lund University cannot extend any document deadlines, as University Admissions in Sweden manages all deadlines and documents for students applying for Bachelor's studies.
 This means the key dates and deadlines published on universityadmissions.se are the ones to follow until further notice.
 If University Admissions in Sweden announces an extended document deadline later in the process, all applicants will be informed.